 The forensic science’s work area is divided into three parts of chemistry, biology and drugs and toxicology.
-If a person works in chemistry section, he deals with crimes against property like burglary and arson.
-If a person works in biology section, he deals with crimes against people like hijack and murder.
-In this case, he looks for DNA sample, blood, hair, fingerprints and clothing fibres.
-If a person works in drugs and toxicology section, he examines analysis of blood and urine samples for alcohol, drugs and poison.
+If a person works in the chemistry section, he deals with crimes against property like burglary and arson.
+If a person works in the biology section, he deals with crimes against people like hijack and murder.
+In this case, he looks for DNA sample, blood, hair, fingerprints and clothing fibers.
+If a person works in drugs and toxicology section, he examines the analysis of blood and urine samples for alcohol, drugs, and poison.
 An average annual salary is about $20000 to $45000 depending on the experience level.
 Most of the time you work according to your office hours.
 But you have to prepare yourself to work at any time they call you.

 While most of your work time is in the lab, if necessary, you should go to the crime scene with special clothes.

 Work Conditions: Crime Scene Investigator (CSI)